 MyPillow CEO Mike Lindell: What to Know About Donald Trump's Friend

-My Pillow Inc. CEO Mike Lindell made headlines yet again on Saturday for his close friendship with President Donald Trump, leading many to go looking for more details on the businessman.
+My Pillow Inc. CEO Mike Lindell made headlines yet again over the weekend for his close friendship with President Donald Trump, leading many to go looking for more details on the businessman.
 Lindell does not hold a formal post at the White House, yet he often visits as an "informal adviser" to Trump.
 On Friday, The Washington Post photographed him leaving with some concerning notes clearly visible in his hand.

 Lindell carried notes that clearly concerned matters of state, perhaps indicating that he was making suggestions to Trump during his most recent White House visit.
 This is concerning to some, as Lindell is not an elected or appointed official, but a consistent political donor, now possibly exercising influence over U.S. politics.
 Some are not eager to see such importance assigned to the man commonly referred to as "the My Pillow guy."